juraj-hrivnak/Pakku/docs/topics/pakku-remote.md

 ## Subcommands

 [`update`](pakku-remote-update.md)
-: update the modpack from its remote
+: Update the modpack from its remote

 ## Arguments

 <snippet id="snippet-args">

 `[<url>]`
-: URL of the remote Git repository
+: URL of the remote Git repository to install

 </snippet>